Tatla Lake, British Columbia

 Tatla Lake /ˈtætlə/ is a small unincorporated community in the west Chilcotin area of British Columbia, Canada, located at the west end of its eponymous lake.
 Situated 220 km west of Williams Lake along Highway 20 (Chilcotin Highway), Tatla Lake's 123 people live approximately halfway between the two ends of the highway; Williams Lake to the east and the coastal community of Bella Coola to the west.
 The community is the service centre for three major mountain valleys of West Branch, Chilko and Tatlayoko.
 These valleys extend southward via secondary roads.

+Lake

+The body of water of the same name is a freshwater lake situated just east of the community.
+This long, narrow lake, known for good kokanee fishing, is part of the Fraser River drainage basin.

+The long, skinny shape of the lake means that Tatla Lake has the second longest lake perimeter in the Chilcotin at 56 km (even though Charlotte Lake, Tatlayoko Lake, and Lower Taseko Lake have more surface area).

 History

 The first people to live in Tatla Lake were the Tsilhqot'in (Chilcotin) First Nations people.
 Ranching began in 1890 with the advent of early pioneers.
 Robert Graham arrived in the country in 1901 and purchased the Tatla Lake place from Benny Franklin in 1902.
 The Grahams built a fine new house as well as a new store in 1930.
 The house is now the Graham Inn, long known for serving excellent meals to hungry travelers on the highway.
 A post office was established on the Graham Ranch in 1914 with Mrs. Graham as postmistress for mail that only came once a month at first.
 The Grahams' son William, was the first baby born in the new log hospital at Alexis Creek in 1915.
 Over the years a school, community hall, and nursing station were added.

 An abandoned aerodrome, or airport, is situated a few hundred metres north of the settlement, with intersecting, paved runways of about 3500 and 4000 feet in length, judging by satellite maps.
 The more east-west runway appears to be in use as part of a roadway.
 This aerodrome, when it was active, may have existed as a staging area for aircraft being ferried from the continental United States to Alaska as part of the Second World War.